spalato/Mbo.jl/README.md

 - Set energies, transition dipoles (real only) and lineshape functions.
 - Computation for all pathways, or a subset.
 - Arbitrary callables for lineshape functions.
-- Built-in lineshapes: Homogeneous, Inhomogeneous, Huang-Rhys, Kubo ansatz.
+- Built-in lineshapes: Homogeneous, Inhomogeneous, Huang-Rhys, Kubo ansatz and variations thereof.
 - Lineshape functions from correlation functions.
 - Caching lineshape functions for improved performance.
 - Unit conversion: eV -> angular PHz (not automatic.)